General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 French is the official language of Guinea, but over 40 languages are spoken.
 Several indigenous languages have been declared national languages, including Fula, Malinke, Susu, Kissi, Kpelle and Toma.

-Visitors to Guinea may import up to 1,000 cigarettes/250 cigars/1kg of tobacco, one bottle of alcohol, and an amount of perfume reasonable for personal use.
+Visitors to Guinea may import up to 1,000 cigarettes, 250 cigars or 1kg of tobacco.
+Also permitted is one bottle of alcohol, and an amount of perfume reasonable for personal use.

-Electrical outlets in Guinea usually supply electricity at between 220 and 240 volts.
+Electrical outlets in Guinea usually supply electricity at 220 volts, 50Hz.
 European two-pin plugs with round pins are standard.